Gray code: Gray code counters and arithmetic

 To produce the next count value in a Gray-code counter, it is necessary to have some combinational logic that will increment the current count value that is stored.
 One way to increment a Gray code number is to convert it into ordinary binary code, add one to it with a standard binary adder, and then convert the result back to Gray code.
 Other methods of counting in Gray code are discussed in a report by Robert W. Doran, including taking the output from the first latches of the master-slave flip flops in a binary ripple counter.

 Gray code addressing

 As the execution of executable code typically causes an instruction memory access pattern of locally consecutive addresses, bus encodings using Gray code addressing instead of binary addressing can reduce the number of state changes of the address bits significantly, thereby reducing the CPU power consumption in some low-power designs.

+Evenness and oddness of Gray codes

+In the natural binary code system, the least significant bit indicates if the number is even (0) or odd (1), a property absent in the Gray code.
+Because just one bit is changed in consecutive Gray codes, the number of 1 bits will alternate between even and odd, so, to check a Gray code's evenness, it's necessary to count them, that is, an even number of 1s means the Gray code is even: